-Every student has a Flightpath based upon external data (including KS2 attainment, CAT scores, RAISE and FFT) which indicates what GCSE 9-1 grade they are expected to achieve at the end of Y11.
+Every student in Key Stages 3 and 4 has a Flight path based upon external data (including KS2 attainment, CAT scores, RAISE and FFT) and teacher assessment, which indicates what GCSE 9-1 grade they are expected to achieve at the end of Y11.

 How will parents/carers know how their child is progressing?

-Reports are issued throughout the year: via GO 4 Schools for all years.
-If a student is “on track” this means they are still making progress against their Flightpath; the student has met the expected standards at this stage for their ability group and is expected to achieve their current target grade at the end of Key Stage Four.
+Reports are issued throughout the year via GO 4 Schools for all years.
+If a student is “on track” this means they are still making progress against their Flightpath; the student has met the expected standards at this stage for their ability group and is expected to achieve their current target grade at the end of Key Stage 4.

 How often can parents/carers log into GO 4 Schools?

 There is no limit to the number of times you can log in.

 Students can log into GO 4 Schools via the student page, and we encourage them to do so.